nopnop2002/esp-idf-st7789/battery_image/README.md

 # Battery images
 This image was downloaded from [here](https://www.vecteezy.com/vector-art/4463427-vector-illustration-of-battery-level-icon-set-suitable-for-design-element-of-battery-percentage-notification-power-storage-information-and-battery-capacity-indicator).

+The original image file contains 12 icons in one image.
 We used ImageMagick to convert the images.
-You can split an image using split.sh.
+You can generate an image using split.sh.

 ![battery01](https://github.com/user-attachments/assets/587ad250-fe71-4cfc-9aaf-012d0ab15fa3)
 ![battery02](https://github.com/user-attachments/assets/16589767-817c-4a19-9e6e-d01726b8ce84)